jsahil2003/Sovereign-Credit-Rating/README.md

 - **`markov-chain.R`**: Implements the Markov chain analysis to study the dynamics of sovereign credit rating transitions.
 - **`transition-matrix.R`**: Includes the code for constructing the Transition Probability Matrix (TPM), which quantifies the likelihood of ratings transitions.
 - **`scr_regression.ipynb`**:  Contains the regression analysis code used to explore the factors influencing sovereign credit ratings using python and trying different transformations on variables.
+- **`tpm.ipynb`**: Includes the code for constructing the Transition Probability Matrix (TPM) using Python, which quantifies the likelihood of ratings transitions.

 ## Data Files